devstar0209/alpaca-broker-php-sdk/README.md

-# AlpacaBrokerApi
+# alpaca-broker-php-sdk
-It's an api for Alpaca Broker
+It's a PHP SDK for Alpaca Broker API